Special Weather Statement issued for Gates, Hertford by NWS - NewsBreak

 weather.gov

-Frost Advisory issued for Chesapeake, Gloucester, Hampton, Poquoson, James City by NWS
+Dense Fog Advisory issued for Hatteras Island, Mainland Dare, Mainland Hyde by NWS

-Effective: 2022-10-20 08:52:00 EDT Expires: 2022-10-20 09:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Chesapeake; Gloucester; Hampton, Poquoson; James City; Lancaster; Mathews; Middlesex; Newport News; Northumberland; Richmond; Westmoreland; York FROST ADVISORY WILL EXPIRE AT 9 AM EDT THIS MORNING Temperatures continue to slowly rise this morning.
-Will therefore allow Frost Advisory to expire on time.
+Effective: 2022-10-26 05:54:00 EDT Expires: 2022-10-26 10:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, allow extra travel time, use your low beam headlights, and leave plenty of distance ahead of you.
+Target Area: Hatteras Island; Mainland Dare; Mainland Hyde; Northern Outer Banks; Ocracoke Island; Tyrrell; Washington DENSE FOG ADVISORY NOW IN EFFECT UNTIL 10 AM EDT THIS MORNING * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Washington, Tyrrell, Mainland Dare and Mainland Hyde Counties, and Northern Outer Banks, Ocracoke Island and Hatteras Island. * WHEN...Until 10 AM EDT this morning. * IMPACTS...Hazardous driving conditions due to low visibility.

 weather.gov

-Effective: 2022-10-20 08:52:00 EDT Expires: 2022-10-20 09:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Amelia; Brunswick; Charles City; Dinwiddie; Eastern Chesterfield (Including Col. Heights); Eastern Essex; Eastern King William; Eastern King and Queen; Goochland; Greensville; Isle of Wight; Lunenburg; Mecklenburg; New Kent; Nottoway; Powhatan; Prince George; Southampton; Suffolk; Surry; Sussex; Western Chesterfield; Western Essex; Western Hanover; Western Henrico (Including the City of Richmond); Western King William; Western King and Queen FREEZE WARNING WILL EXPIRE AT 9 AM EDT THIS MORNING Temperatures continue to slowly rise this morning.
-Will therefore allow Freeze Warning to expire on time.
+Effective: 2022-10-26 06:50:00 EDT Expires: 2022-10-26 09:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Amelia; Brunswick; Caroline; Charles City; Cumberland; Dinwiddie; Eastern Chesterfield (Including Col. Heights); Eastern Essex; Eastern Hanover; Eastern Henrico; Eastern King William; Eastern King and Queen; Eastern Louisa; Fluvanna; Goochland; Greensville; Lunenburg; Mecklenburg; New Kent; Nottoway; Powhatan; Prince Edward; Prince George; Richmond; Southampton; Surry; Sussex; Western Chesterfield; Western Essex; Western Hanover; Western Henrico (Including the City of Richmond); Western King William; Western King and Queen; Western Louisa; Westmoreland AREAS OF FOG THIS MORNING Fog has spread across much of the area this morning with visibilities between one half and one mile in many locations.
+Localized visibilities of one quarter mile are being observed.
+Expect the fog to persist through around 9 AM before gradually lifting.
+Motorists should be alert for sudden changes in visibility due to the areas of fog.
+Drive at reduced speeds and use low beam headlights only.

 Comments / 0